ShahmeerSaud/NoteGenius/replit.md

 # Overview

-This is a modern portfolio website for Alex Johnson, a Computer Science & Finance student.
-The application is a full-stack single-page application built with React on the frontend and Express on the backend, showcasing projects, skills, experience, and providing a contact form for potential employers and collaborators.
+This is a modern portfolio website for Shahmeer Saud, a Computer Science & Finance student at Rutgers University.
+The application is a full-stack single-page application built with React on the frontend and Express on the backend, showcasing projects, skills, leadership experience, and providing a contact form for potential employers and collaborators.

 # User Preferences